Scientific Internship: Light-induced superconductivity

 About the group

-In the Interacting Photons group we are interested in nonlinear and quantum behaviour of light.
-We focus on tunable systems where light and matter interact strongly.
+In the Interacting Photons group we search for new physics emerging from nonlinear and quantum behavior of light.
+We focus on nano-scale systems where light and matter interact strongly.
 We have strong connections to other groups in the Netherlands, France, and UK.
-You will have extensive support from the group leader and the technical staff at AMOLF.
-You will have access to a unique (in the world) tunable cavity setup in a closed-cycle cryostat, and a unique set of 2D materials synthetized at AMOLF.
+You will have extensive support from the group leader, other team members, and the technical staff at AMOLF.
+You will have access to a world-wide unique tunable cavity setup in a closed-cycle cryostat, and a unique set of materials synthesized at AMOLF.

 Terms of employment